Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Conclusions

 The best $H_0$ precision reached with this method is $4 \rm km\ s^{-1}Mpc^{-1}$, in the case of GW+AG+C fit.
 This is not good enough to prefer either the \textit{Planck} or the SHoES $H_0$, yet.
 More events are needed to reach their level of precision.
 However, in the future, we do not expect many events that have coincident detections of GW, afterglow light curve and centroid motion.
 Using the GW simulations from \citet{Petrov2022}, we generate the EM counterparts of more than a thousand binary neutron star events detected in O4 \citep{singerO42021} and O5 \citep{singerO52021}.
 With the VLBI image resolution and sensitivity, we estimate that, both for O4 and O5, the rate of GW, afterglow light curve and centroid motion joint detections is a fraction of event per year.

-To conclude, by introducing additional constraints based on astronomical observations, there is the potential to introduce systematic biases, that could affect the standard sirens measurements \citep{GovreenSegal2023}.
+To conclude, by introducing additional constraints based on astronomical observations, there is the potential to introduce systematic biases, that could affect the standard sirens measurements \citep{Chen2020, Nicolaou2020, GovreenSegal2023}.
 As we show in this work, the viewing angle in the EM modelling is affected by the type of data set used.
-For this reason, it is fundamental to include in the analysis all the messengers available, the higher their number, the more robust are the results.
-At the moment, the uncertainty of the standard sirens methods is still too large with respect to the early or late-time Universe $H_0$s, but in the future attention should be taken, to avoid biases in the $H_0$ measurement from the standard-sirens method.
+For this reason, it is fundamental to include in the analysis all the messengers available, in order to have robust results.
+At the moment, the uncertainty of the standard sirens methods is still too large with respect to the early or late-time Universe $H_0$s, but in the future attention should be taken, to avoid biases.
 For example, in a GW170817-like case, measurements at very late times could confirm or qualify as a systematic the milder decrease of the flux at late times.
 Regarding jet centroid studies, measures at both early and late times will be important to constrain its motion and its viewing angle.
 For these reasons, highly sensitive instruments are needed, like \textit{Athena} \citep{Piro2022} in the X-rays or SKA \citep[Square Kilometre Array,][]{Braun2019} in the radio band.
-In the distant future (mid 2030s), facilities like Next Generation VLA (ngVLA) will reach a $mas$ resolution (or lower, \citealt{Beasley2019}), increasing the chances of detecting the motion of the relativistic jet.
+In the distant future (mid 2030s), facilities like Next Generation VLA (ngVLA) will reach the mas resolution (or lower, \citealt{Beasley2019}), increasing the chances of detecting the motion of the relativistic jet.